jreichle/infinity-loop/docs/concepts.md

 ## Basic game representation / implementation

 [`EnumSet`][enumset] is both a space and performance efficient implementation of a set data structure by relating / associating values with a specific bit in a bit array, usually an unsigned integer.
-The to possible values of a bit `0` and `1` indicate inclusion in the set.
+The two possible values of a bit `0` and `1` indicate inclusion in the set.
 For a type to be eligible to being used in a `EnumSet` requires a bijection between values of the type and the natural numbers. (see the Finite trait)

 ```rust
 struct EnumSet<A>(u64, PhantomData<A>);